What is CSAT (Customer Satisfaction Score)?

 Only customers who select 4 or 5 are counted as satisfied in the final score calculation.
 Responses of 1, 2, or 3 are treated as dissatisfied regardless of degree.

-How CSAT is calculated
+How is CSAT calculated?

 Example: If 420 out of 500 respondents rated 4 or 5, the CSAT score is 420 ÷ 500 × 100 = 84%.